wez/wezterm/docs/shell-integration.md

 }
 ```

-## Using clink on Windows Systems
+## Using Clink on Windows Systems

-[Clink](https://github.com/mridgers/clink) brings bash style line editing to
+[Clink](https://github.com/chrisant996/clink) brings bash style line editing,
-your Windows cmd.exe experience.
-If you haven't installed clink to be the
+completions and autosuggestions to your Windows cmd.exe experience.
+If you
-global default on your system, you can configure wezterm to launch clink by
+haven't installed clink to be the global default on your system, you can
-setting the `default_prog` configuration in your `.wezterm.lua`; for example,
+configure wezterm to launch clink by setting the `default_prog` configuration
-if you have extracted clink to `c:\clink_0.4.9` you might configure this:
+in your `.wezterm.lua`; for example, if you have extracted clink to `c:\clink`
+you might configure this:

 ```lua
 local wezterm = require 'wezterm';